-- 1. If necessary, install the flex cable to the optical drive with two screws. - 2.
-Insert the optical drive bezel-end-first into the access hole in the housing.
-Be sure to align the two guide holes in the front bezel with guide posts at each end of the drive access hole.
+- 1. If removed, install the optical drive board to the optical drive with two T6 screws. - 2.
+Insert the optical drive "bezel-end-first" into the opening in the housing.
+Be sure to align the two guide holes in the front bezel with guide posts at each end of the bezel opening.

-3. Push down on the mounting bracket to lock the optical drive securely into place on the chassis.
+Push down on the black mounting bracket to lock the optical drive securely into place on the chassis.